LinusConradM/alx-low_level_programming/0x0A-argc_argv/README.md

-# this is all about RGC
+# this is all about argc and argv